Mickekofi/EyeTubeBot/Documentation_For_Dev/Documentation_for_dev.md

 The bot also includes a button that directs users to the [Update Documentation](https://github.com/Mickekofi/EyeTubeBot/blob/master/update.md) to see what’s new in each release.

-## The Structure & Flow
+# The Structure & Flow

-After a Successful Inicialization of a Verified Telegram API, We Implement an Error Handler funtion which prevents the bot from crushing down and exiting due to an error and specifically a **Network Connection Failure**
+After a Successful Initialization of a Verified Telegram API, We Implement an Error Handler funtion which prevents the bot from crushing down and exiting due to an error and specifically a **Network Connection Failure**

 ```
 # Retry Error Handling